Tpreaus/Find-Your-Anchor/README.md

 - Rollins College

 ## Goal
-Our goal is to create a more connected campus where people are able to find things that interest them and to meet people with similar interests and activities.
+To create a more connected campus where people are able to find their interests and meet people with similar passions and hobbies.

 ## Overview
 - **Innovative, AI-powered website**: Designed to enhance student engagement and connectivity within the Rollins Community.